emma-sax4/emmasax4.info/_blog_posts/365-days-since-covid.md

 date: 2021-03-11 00:00:00 -0600
 ---

 The World Health Organization (WHO) officially declared COVID-19 a global pandemic on March 11, 2020.
 Therefore, this post marks exactly one year since that date.
-To mark this "covidaversay", I thought I'd write a little blog post discussing 10 things I've learned this past year, both about myself, human beings, and about American society.
+To mark this "covidiversary", I thought I'd write a little blog post discussing 10 things I've learned this past year, both about myself, human beings, and about American society.

 ### 1. Every country, and person, defines "essential" differently